Can Shih Tzu Eat Fruits and Vegetables?

 There are many foods that people can eat that can be very toxic to dogs.

-There are several fruits and vegetables that Shih Tzu can eat.
-However, there are many that can cause health complications and be toxic to canines.
 It is imperative to always check the safety of any table foods before feeding them to your pet.

 Shih Tzu can experience many health benefits from eating certain fruits and vegetables.